 Bird species of interest here include the Alpine Accentor, Spotted Nutcracker, Water Pipit, Alpine Chough, Golden Eagle, Black Woodpecker, Ring Ouzel (ssp. alpestris), plus chances for the Rock Partridge to be seen.
 The area is also good to see the elusive Balkan Chamois.

 Transfer further south to Melnik area.
 We will spend most of the day around Struma River, as well as the foothills of Pirin Mountains in the Kresna Gorge area.
-The birds that we can expect to see here include the Golden Eagle, Eurasian Griffon Vulture, Short-toed Eagle, Levant Sparrowhawk, Black Stork, Blue Rock Thrush, Black-eared Wheatear (the eastern ssp. melanoleuca), Rock Bunting, Cirl Bunting, Sombre Tit, Crag Martin, Red-rumped Swallow, Golden Oriole.
+The birds that we can expect to see here include the Golden Eagle, Eurasian Griffon Vulture, Short-toed Eagle, Levant Sparrowhawk, Black Stork, Blue Rock Thrush, Eastern Black-eared Wheatear, Rock Bunting, Cirl Bunting, Sombre Tit, Crag Martin, Red-rumped Swallow, Golden Oriole.
 Butterfly species that we will try to find here include the Eastern Festoon, Lang’s Short-tailed Blue, Little Tiger Blue, Eastern Baton Blue, Nettle-tree Butterfly, Yellow-legged Tortoiseshell, Common Glider, Hungarian Glider, Southern White Admiral, White-banded Grayling, Lattice Brown, Yellow-banded Skipper, etc.

 Accommodation in the town of Melnik for two nights.